 Nicole Cannon, DPT

 Nicole Cannon graduated Cum Laude with a B.S. in Biology from The Richard Stockton College of New Jersey and has her Doctorate of Physical Therapy from The Richard Stockton College as well.
-Nicole has taken various continuing education courses focused on myofascial release interventions and correction of muscle imbalances in regard to musculoskeletal injuries of the upper extremity, lower extremity and core/spine.
-Other courses have focused on a running population and PT based Pilates rehabilitation.
+Nicole has taken various continuing education courses focused on myofascial release interventions, including John Barnes course on myofascial release, dry needling and correction of muscle imbalances in regard to musculoskeletal injuries of the upper extremity, lower extremity and core/spine.
+Other courses have focused on a running population, PT based Pilates rehabilitation, IASTM using Hawkgrips and kinesiotaping KT1 and KT2.
 Nicole’s previous work experience includes working in a gym setting with treatment of various musculoskeletal injuries related to the upper and lower extremity, core/spine along with repetitive/overuse injuries often related to exercise/running/postural abnormality.
+The past several years have included a focus on hip and core rehabilitation.
 Nicole played field hockey, basketball and softball in high school, basketball in college and has participated in various half marathon and marathon races during and after college.
 Nicole has a significant interest in overall health, well-being and fitness.

 Cara Marzano, DPT

 Cara graduated from Thomas Jefferson University with a Master’s degree in Physical Therapy in 2004.
 She completed her Doctorate of Physical Therapy from Temple University in 2009.
-Her prior experience has been working in outpatient and acute care therapy, with a focus in shoulder rehab, post joint replacement and sports rehab.
+Her prior experience has been working in outpatient and acute care therapy, with a focus in shoulder rehab, post joint replacement and sports rehab, including hip, knees and ankles.
 She spent several years observing shoulder surgeries, treating these patients and working closely with the shoulder specialists.
 Cara is also trained in Vestibular Rehab, working with patients who have balance deficits and patients who are post-concussion.
-Cara has taken several continuing education courses on evidence based shoulder and elbow treatments, sports injuries and vestibular rehab.
-Cara has been an athlete throughout her schooling and still enjoys staying active, playing in intramural leagues and watching sports.
+Cara has taken several continuing education courses on evidence based hip and SI treatment, shoulder and elbow treatments; and taken courses on sports related injuries, IASTM technique using Hawkgrips, Kinesiotaping KT1 and KT2 and vestibular rehab.
+She has spent the last several years working on hip and core rehab.
+Cara has been an athlete throughout her schooling and still enjoys staying active, traveling, playing golf, participating in intramural leagues and watching sports.

 Dean Millard, DPT

 Dean graduated with a Bachelor’s degree in Biology from West Chester University.
 He went on to Arcadia University, where he earned his Doctorate in Physical Therapy.
 Prior to joining Vincera, he worked in an outpatient orthopedic clinic, where he treated a variety of conditions, including both operative and non-operative management of sports related and/or degenerative conditions.
-Dean has attended multiple continuing education courses, including several Sports Medicine Conferences, evaluation and treatment of the shoulder, hip, and running/overuse injuries.
+Dean has attended multiple continuing education courses, including several Sports Medicine Conferences, The McKenzie Method of Mechanical Diagnosis and Therapy (Lumbar Spine), evaluation and treatment of the shoulder, hip, and running/overuse injuries.
+He has attended multiple courses focused on soft tissue interventions, including use of Instrument-Assisted Soft Tissue Mobilization (IASTM) with HawkGrips, John Barnes’ Myofascial Release Technique, and KinesioTaping (KT1 and KT2).
 Dean was a member of the football team at West Chester, and has a strong passion for the sport today.
 He enjoys spending his recreational time with family, golfing, playing with his dogs, and being outdoors.

 Sean Coleman, PT, DPT

-Sean is a native Philadelphian and attended Roman Catholic High School in center city.
-He graduated from the University of Scranton with his Doctorate in Physical Therapy in 2015, and also received his Bachelor’s Degree in Exercise Science from The University of Scranton in 2011.
+Sean is a native Philadelphian and attended Roman Catholic High School in Center City.
+He graduated from the University of Scranton with his Doctorate in Physical Therapy in 2015 and also received his Bachelor’s Degree in Exercise Science from The University of Scranton in 2011.
 During his time as an undergraduate student at Scranton, Sean was a member of The University’s men’s lacrosse team.
-He helped lead the team to a conference championship and NCAA tournament appearance his senior year.
 After graduation in 2011, Sean worked as a personal trainer holding a certification from the National Strength and Conditioning Association (NSCA) as a Certified Strength and Conditioning Specialist (CSCS).
 During this time, he specialized in 1 on 1 training of high school and collegiate athletes as well as recreational athletes to enhance performance.
 He also served as the University of Scranton’s Strength and Conditioning Coach for all men’s and women’s sports teams from 2011-2015.
-While in graduate school, Sean contributed to several research studies including a systematic review which was accepted at the Combined Sections Meeting (CSM) in 2015.
-His previous work experience includes working as a physical therapist in an inpatient hospital setting and in an outpatient patient clinic treating patients with a variety of orthopedic pathologies.
+His previous work experience includes working as a physical therapist in an inpatient hospital setting as well as an outpatient patient clinic treating patients with a variety of orthopedic and neuromuscular pathologies.
+Sean has completed several continuing education courses and seminars including Kinesiotaping and instrument assisted soft tissue massage (IASTM) with HawksGrips.
 Outside of work, Sean enjoys staying active by continuing to play lacrosse as well as basketball, softball, and golf.